praabindhp/List_ADT-Array/README.md

 The User Will Be Prompted To :

-    1. Enter No. Of Elements
+    1. Enter Your Option

-    2. Enter Elements
+    2. List is Created successfully

-    3. Enter Number To Search
+    3.

 The GCC File Also Have Been Pushed.